Webinar Popup Cancel button

 Wrapping it up

-While pet food products may not require approval from FDA before launching in the market, you might want to take care of all these guidelines and adhere to them to avoid any future conflict.
+While pet food products may not require approval from FDA before launching in the market, you might want to take care of all these guidelines with this AAFCO pet food labeling guide and adhere to them to avoid any future conflict.

 You can try our label management software and brand asset management solution to reduce errors while creating labels for your products.
 We have also created a checklist for you to ensure you have taken care of all of them so that proofing errors do not happen at the last stage.